-- Primary Investigator. - Name of the Institution where the project work will be undertaken. - Collaborators. - Administering institution information. - Career Disruption (if applicable). - A lay summary of the project suitable for media release if the application is successful (300 characters). - A lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful (1500 characters). - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
-It should also clearly describe the scientific objective the project is designed to achieve. - Statement on the potential impact of the project (1250 characters).
+- · Primary Investigator. - Name of the Institution where the project work will be undertaken. - · Collaborators. - · Administering institution information. - · Career Disruption (if applicable). - A lay summary of the project suitable for media release if the application is successful (300 characters). - A lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful (1500 characters). - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
+It should also clearly describe the scientific objective the project is designed to achieve. - A statement on the potential impact of the project (1250 characters). - A summary of how you will engage with people living with MND about this research (750 characters).